 Tracking Online Education Over the Last Decade

-In 2012, an annual survey of over 2,800 academic leaders was carried out as a collaborative effort between the Babson Survey Research Group and the College Board.
+An annual survey of over 2,800 academic leaders is carried out as a collaborative effort between the Babson Survey Research Group and the College Board.
 The College Board is an association composed of more than 5,900 schools, colleges, universities and other educational organizations that develops and administers standardized tests and curricula used by K-12 and post-secondary education institutions as part of the college admissions process.
 The complete survey report, Changing Course: Ten Years of Tracking Online Education in the United States, looks at many aspects of online education and how it has changed.

 Survey Says: Online Education on the Rise Across America

-The 2012 Survey of Online Learning reveals that the number of students taking at least one online course has now surpassed 6.7 million.
+Previously, in the 2016 Survey of Online Learning revealed that the number of students taking at least one online course has now surpassed 6.7 million.
 The study’s co-author Jeff Seaman said that the rate of growth in online enrollments remains extremely robust, which is somewhat surprising given that overall higher education enrollments actually declined during this period.